 Food and Mood

-Tips to help you explore the relationship between what you eat and how you feel.
+Tips to help you explore the relationship between mental health and food.

 - Eating breakfast gets the day off to a good star

 - Instead of eating a large lunch and dinner, try eating smaller portions spaced out more regularly throughout the day.

 - Avoid foods which make your blood sugar rise and fall rapidly, such as sweets, biscuits, sugary drinks.

 If you don’t drink enough fluid, you may find it difficult to concentrate or think clearly.
 You might also start to feel constipated (which puts no one in a good mood).

 - It’s recommended that you drink between 6–8 glasses of fluid a day.